<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8625306&amp;fmt=gif">

 What Homebuyers Should Do

-Request a Professional Damp Survey
+Request Professional Damp & mould Surveys

 • Before purchasing a property, it’s wise to arrange for a damp survey.
 This will identify any existing damp problems and help you negotiate with the seller for repairs or a price reduction.